-Dear Mr. Kirkpatrick:
+Dear Ms. Jurgens:

-Pursuant to Commodity Futures Trading Commission ("CFTC" or "Commission") Regulation 40.6(a), Clear Markets North America, Inc. ("CMSEF") hereby notifies the Commission that it has amended its Rulebook.
+Pursuant to Section 5c(c) of the Commodity Exchange Act (the "Act") and Section 40.6(a) of the regulations of the U.S. Commodity Futures Trading Commission (the "CFTC", or the "Commission"), Clear Markets North America, Inc. ("CMSEF") hereby notifies the Commission that it has amended its Rulebook.
+The amended Rulebook will become effective on November 23rd 2020.